 Time to allow for visit

-Allow at least an hour to see A Century of Spanish Art, longer if you watch all the videos.
+Allow at least an hour to see A Time of One’s Own, longer if you watch all the videos.

 Café and restaurant